The Inductivist posted a study from University-of-Memphis economists, which claims

 A “broad cultural shift” in the USA seems the most robust possible explanation for concurrent declining crime and abortion.
 It is typical of economists to be unable to understand this.

-[EDIT: The Hispanic factor to the abortion decline is briefly examined here.]
+(Update: The Hispanic factor to the abortion decline is briefly examined in a discussion in the comments.)

 I don’t know how exactly to pin it down.
 Maybe someone reading this can help there.